 Does the college offer the extracurricular activities I am looking for?

-When you are narrowing down your shortlist, eliminate all of those colleges that do not have a strong extracurricular program in your area of interest.
+When you narrow down your shortlist, eliminate all of those colleges that do not have a strong extracurricular program in your area of interest.

 What kind of campus do I prefer?

 Studying in a city school will be completely different.
-The cost of living is likely to be more expensive but on the other hand, it is easier to find internship opportunities and you will find many more off-campus social activities that you can participate in.
+The cost of living is likely to be more expensive.
+On the other hand, it is easier to find internship opportunities and you will find many more off-campus social activities that you can participate in.

 Think about how you would like to spend your free time and eliminate those colleges that do not allow you to indulge in your favorite off-school activities.
 You will be spending the next few years of your life there, so the college fit and campus setting is an important factor.